The Power of Positive Self-Talk: How to Shift Your Inner Dialogue

 Speak Kindly About Yourself

 That workshop changed my awareness of my self-talk.
 From that day, I vowed to myself that I would speak to myself like I would my best friend and stop being my harshest critic.
 I still falter and I still have to reel myself back in more often that I’d like to admit.
-But the more I practice, the lighter I feel.
+But the more I practice, the more it becomes second nature.

 So next time you catch yourself thinking something negative, pause and ask: Would I say this to someone I love?
 If not, try again.